-How Can I Get Support for Perl?
+1.3.2 How Can I Get Support for Perl?

-Well, you get the complete source-so you get to fix the bugs yourself!
+Well, you get the complete source - so you get to fix the bugs yourself!

 That doesn't sound so good, does it?
 But it really is a good thing.
-Since there's no "source code escrow" on Perl, anyone can fix a bug-in fact, by the time you've found and verified a bug, someone else probably already has a fix for it.
-There are thousands of people around the world who help maintain Perl.
+Since there's no "source code escrow" on Perl, anyone can fix a bug - in fact, by the time you've found and verified a bug, someone else has probably already got a fix for it.
+There are thousands of people around the world who help to maintain Perl.

 Now, we're not saying that Perl has a lot of bugs.
 But it's a program, and every program has at least one bug.
-To see why it's so useful to have the source to Perl, imagine that instead of using Perl, you licensed a programming language called Forehead from a
+25

-^{} If system administrators can't install software, what good are they?
+21 If system administrators can't install software, what good are they?
 If you have trouble convincing your admin to install Perl, offer to buy a pizza.
 We've never met a sys admin who could say no to a free pizza, or at least counter-offer with something just as easy to get.